wisvem/nbc-test/README.md

-# TSP Test - Login App
+# NBC Test - Login App

 A simple registration/login app that shows a welcome message and the profile picture of a registered user.
 This app was developed using Python, Flask, SQLAlchemy and MySQL.